Esri/python-toolbox-for-rapid/README.md

 * #### Create Connectivity File
   This tool creates the stream network connectivity file based on two fields in the input drainage line feature class: HydroID, and     NextDownID.
 It does the following:

-  1. Find the HydroID of each stream
+  1. find the HydroID of each stream
-  2. Count the total number of its upstreams
+  2. count the total number of its upstreams
-  3. Write the stream HydroID, the total number of its upstreams, and the HydroID(s) of all upstream(s) into the output file.
+  3. write the stream HydroID, the total number of its upstreams, and the HydroID(s) of all upstream(s) into the output file.
 The    sequence of the records follows the ascending order of the stream HydroID.

 * #### Create Subset File